ukhsa-collaboration/COVID-19-app-Android-BETA/README.md

 ## Code formatting with KTLint

-KTLint has been added to the build and will automatically run when you run the build.
+KTLint has been added to the build and will automatically initialise when you run the build.
 It is attached to the `check` step of the build.

 The official Kotlin style guide recommends slightly different configuration from the default